 Porcelain veneers or dental crowns?

 If you have decided to invest in a beautiful smile one of the questions that you may have is which is the best way to go; dental crowns or porcelain veneers?
 As part of a smile makeover, you may also be wondering how many teeth you will need to have treated to achieve the results you’re after.
-Dr. Charles Briscoe has a reputation for providing among the best porcelain veneers and dental crowns San Diego has available.
+Dr. Michael Han has a reputation for providing among the best porcelain veneers and dental crowns San Diego has available.
 He will take the time and answer all of your questions to ensure you take the best course of action to get your smile looking great again.

 What is the difference between a crown and a porcelain veneer?

 Both crowns and veneers are restorations that address undesirable cosmetic flaws such as discoloration, decay and uneven teeth.

 A porcelain crown is designed to cap or crown a tooth that has substantial damage.
 A crown surrounds the remaining core and restores both appearance and function.
 Crowns are often used to cap molars or to repair teeth damaged by bruxism (teeth grinding).

 Porcelain veneers are the treatment of choice to brighten dull and discolored teeth if the teeth have little to no structural damage.
 Additionally, veneers are used to even the length of teeth and to repair small chips.
 Veneers are very thin, about the thickness of a fingernail.
 They depend on the natural tooth structure for strength.

 Dr. Han has thousands of hours of specialized training in restorations.
 For patients who need augmentation of their natural teeth, porcelain crowns and veneers are the treatment of choice.
 Whatever method of restoration is used, Dr. Han ensures the procedure also improves any functional problems that might exist.
 This not only contributes to overall health, proper function helps provide long-lasting cosmetic results.
 It can help restore the damage caused by pressure from a misaligned bite.